What Exactly Is Schema?

 An easy way to understand schema is by thinking of it like sticky notes on your website.
-These notes tell Google what something is, where it belongs, and how it relates on your website.
+These notes tell Google what something is, where it belongs, and how it relates to your website.
 Here is an easy illustration that shows a few common structured data points.

-How Schema Works on Your Website
+How Does Schema Work on Your Website?

 You put some important piece of information on your website, like the city your business is located in.

 Let’s say your company is in Elm Grove.
 You’ll want to give Google every chance to pick up on that so they can refer customers in the area.

 With all the code and content on your website, however, Google’s software could read “Elm Grove” in a bunch of different ways.
 For example, it could interpret that phrase as a grove of elm trees or a town called Elm Grove in another state.

 Even if Google does understand the phrase as Elm Grove, Wisconsin, it’s automated search software might not necessarily know which of the following meanings is most accurate: